sainikhil2553/display16_LTSM/README.md

 * Author: Gavin Lyons

+## Installation

+The library is included in the official Arduino library manger and the optimum way to install it is using the library manager which can be opened by the *manage libraries* option in Arduino IDE.

 ## Documentation

 ### Supported devices

+Component drivers are separate dependent downstream libraries that include this library.

 | Component name | Type | Interface | Readme URL link |
 | -------- | ---------- | --------- | ---------- |